UPPMAX/programming_formalisms/docs/deployment/deploy.md

         - It is always a safe command to run and in general a good idea to do when you are trying to figure out what to do next:

-???- question "Exercise 3: Add and commit the content"
+???- question "(Optional) Exercise 3: Add and commit the content"

     - So far, there is no content.
 We have to manually add the content to the repo.
     - Add and Commit your changes